madeden/lz-actions-prowler/README.md

 with:
   PROWLER_USER_ID: ${{ secrets.PROWLER_USER_ID }}
   PROWLER_ACCESS_KEY: ${{ secrets.PROWLER_ACCESS_KEY }}
-  PROWLER_READ_ROLE: ${{ secrets.PROWLER_READ_ROLE }}
+  PROWLER_ROLE: ${{ secrets.PROWLER_ROLE }}
   PROWLER_LIST_ROLE: ${{ secrets.PROWLER_LIST_ROLE }}
 ```

-The action uses the IAM credentials from a user in the security account to assume the AWSLandingZoneSecurityReadOnlyRole in the security account.
-After that it uses the obtained credentials to assume the AWSLandingZoneReadOnlyListAccountsRole, which in turns serves to retrieve the list of available accounts.
+The action uses the IAM credentials from an special user in the security account to assume the AWSLandingZoneProwlerScanRole in the security account.
+After that it uses the obtained credentials to assume the AWSLandingZoneReadOnlyListAccountsRole in the primary account, which in turns serves to retrieve the list of available accounts.

-Then using the IAM user credentials it assumes the AWSLandingZoneReadOnlyExecutionRole in every existing account to launch in parallel prowler for each account.
+Then using the IAM user credentials it assumes the AWSLandingZoneProwlerScanRole in the security account and then AWSLandingZoneReadOnlyExecutionRole in every existing account to launch in parallel prowler for each account.

 # Required changes in the LZ for letting the action work

 By default the landing zone doesn't provide the required infrastructure for making this action work.
 We decided to create an IAM user and allowed it to assume the different roles for listing accounts and performing the actual security scan.
-Some of the roles have to be creted, keep reading for more details.
+Some of the roles have to be created or modified, keep reading for more details.

 ## 1.- Creating a role in the primary account for listing accounts
 The first step is creating the Role (The name of the role will be **AWSLandingZoneReadOnlyListAccountsRole** by default) that allows us to list the accounts, for doing it we created the following template file, and the following changes in the manifest file.
-Remember that the trick here is to remember that each template you created needs to be added to the manifest file and when the actual deployment is launched, templates in the manifest file will be processed in sequential order, effectively making the primary account the last one to be processed.
+Remember that the trick here is to remember that each template you created needs to be added to the manifest file.
+When the actual deployment is launched, templates in the manifest file will be processed in sequential order.
+Since the primary account is the last one in the manifest templates there will be processed at the end of the deployment process while templates in the security account are the first ones to be processed.

 The Role policy states that it can be assumed by the SecurityAccountReadOnlyRole, so any user/Role with access to the SecurityAccountReadOnlyRole will be able to list the whole list of the accounts in our organization.